thesabbirdev/tictactoe/README.md

 # tictactoe
 This is my React JS Project .
-My React JS project is uploaded to master branch .
-This Project is still in progress.
+My React JS project is uploaded to master branch.